open-telemetry/opentelemetry-cpp/examples/prometheus/README.md

 Start the standalone Grafana server (`grafana-server.exe` or `./bin/grafana-server`, depending on the operating system).
 Then, use the browser to navigate to [http://localhost:3000/](http://localhost:3000/).
+It is also possible to run `grafana/grafana` container:

 ```sh
 docker run -d -p 3000:3000 --network="host" grafana/grafana